Tom Melhuish 4 min read

 Scottish water deregulation (2008)

-Scotland was the first part of the UK to adopt the deregulated market for business customers.
-The change gave Scotland’s 130,000 businesses the right to switch from their water supplier.
+Scotland was the first part of the UK to adopt a deregulated water market for businesses.

 Deregulation in England and Wales (2017)